MEI Travel Banner Ad

 Can you get seasick on a cruise?

-Before you even set foot on your cruise vacation, you can help reduce the possibility of motion sickness.
+Before you even set foot on your cruise ship, you can help reduce the possibility of motion sickness.

 Wonder of the Seas Inaugural Cruise Review - 7 Ways to Prevent Seasickness on a Cruise

-Southern Caribbean cruises or Mediterranean cruises usually feature only a few sea days, and the time spent traveling between ports is usually shorter.
+Additionally, those worried about the possible ill effects of cruising might want to opt for port intensive cruises.
+Southern Caribbean or Mediterranean cruises usually feature only a few sea days, and the time spent traveling between ports is usually shorter.
 These cruises might be a good option for those who are prone to motion sickness as you will be spending more time on land.

-Further, you will want to avoid destinations that are known to have rougher seas, like the Pacific Ocean or the infamous Drake’s Passage between South America and Antarctica.
+Further, you will want to avoid destinations that are known to have rougher seas, like the Pacific Ocean or the infamous Drake Passage between South America and Antarctica.

 Considering the time of year you cruise can also play a part.
-For instance, if you are prone to motion sickness, you may want to avoid cruising during hurricane season in the Caribbean or avoid Transatlantic crossings.
+For instance, if you are prone to motion sickness, you may want to avoid cruising during hurricane season in the Caribbean and avoid transatlantic crossings.

-While you will probably spend little time in your cabin during the cruise, your cabin’s location can help reduce seasickness.
+While you will probably spend little time in your stateroom during the cruise, your cabin’s location can help reduce seasickness.

 Getting a cabin in the middle of the ship will help as this area tends to have the least amount of movement, when compared to forward and aft-located cabins.
 A cabin in the middle to lower decks is also preferable as you will feel more motion the higher you are above sea level.